wp-plugins/youtube-embed-plus/readme.txt

 == Changelog ==

 = YouTube Embed 5.1 =
-Added ability to set default dimensions
+Added ability to set default dimensions.
-Enhanced compatibility with SSL sites
+Enhanced compatibility with SSL sites.

 = YouTube Embed 5.0 =
 Built-in YouTube video search, viewing, and insertion right from your editor tab (for all users).